New paragraph

 ELECTION NOTICES

-Note: Candidates names rotate by precinct and voters are only eligible to vote for the ballot measures in the districts in which they reside.
+Note: Candidates names rotate by designated random alphabet and voters are only eligible to vote for the ballot measures in the districts in which they reside.